 - Social isolation or withdrawal

 - Trouble upholding commitments or responsibilities

 3. Loss of Control

-If you no longer feel like you’re in control of your drug use, this may be a sign you’re struggling with an addiction.
-Taking larger doses for the same effect as before, experiencing drug cravings and continuing to use drugs even if they lead to negative consequences are big warning signs of a substance use problem.
+If you no longer feel like you’re in control of your drug use, this may be a sign you’re struggling with drug addiction.
+Taking larger doses for the same effect as before, experiencing drug cravings and continuing to use drugs even if they lead to negative consequences are big warning signs of misusing drugs.

 People who keep doing drugs or drinking may not do it because they want to.
 Being addicted to a substance makes quitting extremely hard because of the withdrawal symptoms that may happen if they do.
 Professional treatment can help one get off alcohol or drugs through detox.
 Then when the drug wears off, proceed to inpatient or outpatient rehab to prevent relapse safely.

 4. Relationship Problems